Insights

 Understanding over interface

+Semantic design flips this relationship.
 In a semantic system, Sarah simply describes what she wants to accomplish: “We’re releasing the new collaboration feature next month.
 I need to coordinate final testing with engineering, get design sign-off, update stakeholders on timeline changes, and prep our rollout plan.”

 The system understands her goals and orchestrates a response across project management, design reviews, communication planning, and delivery.
-She’s no longer jumping between tools.
-She’s working with a system that understands what needs to happen and helps her get there.
+She’s no longer jumping between tools; she’s working with a system that understands what needs to happen and helps her get there.

 The challenge ahead